Si6gma/LaserTurret/README.md

 This project uses OpenCV to detect faces in a webcam feed, and two servos controlled by an Arduino to move a laser pointer to follow the detected face.

+_Basically it points a laser into someone's eye_

 # Coordination System (WIP)

 The two servos control the pitch (x-axis), and yaw (y-axis)